overwolf/overwolf.github.io/docs/api/overwolf-extensions-sharedData.md

 *error*            | string               | Inherited from the "Result" Object          |
 data               | \<Dictionary> string | Dictionary<T>: An object that maps strings to values of type "T" |

-You can find [here](../topics/hosted-apps#integrate-with-your-app) a "real" usage example.

 ## onChangedEvent Object

 Parameter    | Type       | Description     |